2021 Data Management Training Fellowship Program

 Information for potential fellows

-- The application process will begin in March 2021 during which applicants can apply to the research projects/sites/field stations of their interest.
+- The application process will begin in March 2021 during which applicants can apply to the research projects and field stations of their interest.

 - Undergraduate, graduate and recent postgraduate students are considered who are at least 18 years of age by the program start date, must be currently enrolled or employed at a U.S. university or other research institution and must currently reside in, and be eligible to work in, the United States.